dcdustin/Carbon.Documentation/docs/news/docs/sql-permissions.md

 - `/empower`: Will maximize all positive stats on a player (syntax: `/empower someplayer`), requiring configurable permission `adminextension.empower` for it to work
 - `/cpm`: Will send a private message to a specific player (syntax: `/cpm someplayer message`), requiring configurable permission `adminextension.cpm` for it to work
 - `/lock`: Will lock up one or all of the inventory containers of a player (syntax: `/lock someplayer [main|belt|wear|all] [0|1]`), requiring configurable permission `adminextension.lock` for it to work
+- `/tpm`: It's a toggle command which will teleport the player when they're placing a map marker to the marker position, requiring configurable permission `adminextension.tpm` for it to work
 </NewsSection>

 <NewsSectionTitle text="Redirect URI" author="raulssorban"/>